-- 39 (1) Under the item "Oral Question", Oral Questions questions relating to public affairs may be put to Ministers. - (2) An oral question shall be concisely and clearly put and shall refer only to a matter which may reasonably be assumed to be within the present knowledge of the Minister to whom it is directed. - (3) The Minister may: Minister's response

-(a) answer the question;

-(b) state that he or she takes the question as notice and answer it orally on a subsequent day under the item "Returns to Oral Questions"; or

-(c) decline to answer the question.

-- (4) When a Minister answers an oral question, only three supplementary questions per Member directly related to the same subject may be asked. - (5) A Minister may, under the item Supplementing "Returns to Oral Questions", rise to supplement his or her initial response to an oral question posed within the previous ten sitting days. - (6) The time allotted for oral questions Time limit shall not exceed sixty minutes.
+39 Under the item "Oral Questions", questions Oral Questions (1) relating to public affairs may be put to Ministers.
+(2) An oral question shall be concisely and Questions clearly put and shall refer only to a matter concise and which may reasonably be assumed to be clear within the present knowledge of the Minister to whom it is directed.
+Minister's (3)The Minister may: response (a) answer the question; (b) state that he or she takes the question as notice and answer it orally on a subsequent day under the item "Returns to Oral Questions"; or (c) decline to answer the question.
+(4) When a Minister answers an oral question, Two only two supplementary questions per supplementary Member directly related to the same subject questions may be asked.
+A Minister may, under the item "Returns to Returns to Oral (5) Oral Questions", rise to supplement his or Questions her initial response to an oral question posed within the previous 10 sitting days.
+The time allotted for oral questions shall not Time limit (6)exceed 60 minutes.
+A Member may, without notice, at the Extension of (7) conclusion of oral question period, move that question period the time allotted for oral questions be extended.
+If the motion is approved, the time shall be extended for 30 minutes.
+(8)Only one motion under subsection 7 may be Limitation on extensions entertained by the House on a sitting day.

+(9)A Minister shall provide a Return to an Oral Provisional Question within 7 calendar days, unless the returns Minister files a provisional return with the Clerk indicating:

+- (a) that more time is required; - (b) the reason for the delay; and - (c) the date upon which the return will be provided. - (10)The date specified in Rule 39(9)(c) must be Time limit within 7 calendar days of the date of the filing of the provisional return.

+(11)No more than two provisional returns may be filed in response to the same oral question.

+Limit on number of provisional returns

+specified

+(12)Under the item "Returns to Oral Questions", the Clerk shall inform the Assembly of the Assembly of returns or provisional returns received, deliver copies to all Members and have the returns printed in Hansard.

+Clerk to inform returns

+(13)Under the item "Returns to Oral Questions", a Minister may read a return which has been filed in accordance with Rule 39(9).

+Minister may read returns
-(7) A Member may, without notice, at the conclusion of oral question period, move that the time allotted for oral questions be extended.
-If the motion is approved, the time shall be extended for thirty (30) minutes.
-Extension of Question Period (8) Only one motion under subsection 7 may be entertained by the House on a sitting day.
-Number of Extensions Permitted (9) A Minister shall provide a Return to an Oral Question within 7 calendar days, unless the Minister files a provisional return with the Clerk indicating: Return within 7 Days (a) that more time is required; (b) the reason for the delay; and (c) the date upon which the information will be provided.
-(10) A Return to an Oral Question may be filed with the Clerk of the House when the House stands adjourned or prorogued.
-A Return shall be deemed for all purposes to have been presented to or laid before the House.
-Filing Returns with the Clerk when House not sitting the House sits.

-A Return shall be tabled at the appropriate point in the daily order of business at the first opportunity when
+(14)A Return to an Oral Question may be filed with the Clerk of the House when the House stands adjourned or prorogued.
+A return shall be deemed for all purposes to have been presented to or laid before the House.
+A return shall be tabled at the appropriate point in the daily order of business at the first opportunity when the House sits.

+Filing of returns when House stands adjourned or prorogued